Shiny scalps

 You may have heard that laser hair therapy can be more effective for women than for men.
 While it is still incredibly powerful for men, there are circumstances that make it more challenging.

 The reason?
 Male and female baldness patterns differ drastically.
 Male baldness is often characterized by receding hair in the temple area.
 This gradually forms a wedge-shaped pattern.
 Experts use the Norwood scale to measure baldness in men.
 However, doctors and scientists use the Savin scale to measure hair loss in women.
 This measures the width of women's parts.
 This part grows progressively wider as baldness progresses.
-However, the chance that a woman will develop a shiny bald scalp is virtually non-existent.
+However, the chance that a woman will develop a shiny bald head is virtually non-existent.
 This means women who experience hair loss have more hair follicles to harvest, ready to benefit from the energy of laser hair therapy.

 Do you know that hair loss can be reversed?
 Find Out.